kubedb/docs/docs/guides/pgbouncer/concepts/opsrequest.md

 If you want to reconfigure your Running PgBouncer cluster or different components of it with new custom configuration, you have to specify `spec.configuration` section.
 This field consists of the following sub-field:

 - `configSecret` points to a secret in the same namespace of a PgBouncer resource, which contains the new custom configurations.
 If there are any configSecret set before in the database, this secret will replace it.
 - `applyConfig` contains the new custom config as a string which will be merged with the previous configuration.

-- `applyConfig` is a map where key supports 1 values, namely `pgbouncer.ini`.
+It is a map where key supports 1 values, namely `pgbouncer.ini`.

 ```yaml
   applyConfig: